The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Starting point Areas of need identified (deficit-led) "What do we like and admire about the CYP?" (strengths-led)

-Pupil voice Not explicitly included in the template structure Dedicated "My Views" section with space for direct quotes
+pupil voice Not explicitly included in the template structure Dedicated "My Views" section with space for direct quotes

 Pre-populated content Yes.
 Lists common difficulties and suggested strategies for each area of need No. Open prompts requiring professional judgement to complete